rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 –such as [WebID-OIDC](cite:cites spec:webidoidc)– that leads to an active authenticated session.
 This vulnerability is similar to that of Web browsers, where the session token can be compromised through theft or session token prediction.
-Such a treat could lead to [cross-domain request forgery (CSRF)](cite:cites csrf) attacks, where an **attacker forces the user to perform an action while authenticated** without the user's consent.
+Such a vulnerability could lead to [cross-domain request forgery (CSRF)](cite:cites csrf) attacks, where an **attacker forces the user to perform an action while authenticated** without the user's consent.

-**Example**
+**Exploit: triggering unintended operations on SPARQL endpoint behind access control**

-For example, we assume that Alice has a naive SPARQL endpoint running at `http://my-endpoint.com/sparql`, which requires Alice's session for accepting read and write queries.
+For example, we assume that Alice has a flawed SPARQL endpoint running at `http://my-endpoint.com/sparql`, which requires Alice's session for accepting read and write queries.
 Alice's query engine may have Alice's session stored by default for when she wants to query against her own endpoint.
 If Carol knows this, she could a malicious triple with a link to `http://my-endpoint.com/sparql?query=DELETE * WHERE { ?s ?p ?o }` in her profile.
-While the [SPARQL protocol](cite:cites spec:sparqlprot) only allows update queries via HTTP POST, Alice's naive query engine could implement this incorrectly so that update queries are also accepted via HTTP GET.
+While the [SPARQL protocol](cite:cites spec:sparqlprot) only allows update queries via HTTP POST, Alice's flawed query engine could implement this incorrectly so that update queries are also accepted via HTTP GET.
 If Alice executes a query over her address book, the query engine could dereference this link with her session enabled, which would cause her endpoint to be cleared.
 This vulnerability is however not specific to SPARQL endpoints, but may occur on any type of Web API that allows modifying data via HTTP GET requests.

-**Mitigation**
+Attacker
+: Data publisher (Carol)

+Victim
+: Alice's stored data

+Impact
+: Removal or modification of Alice's stored data

+Difficulty
+: Easy (adding a malicious link to flawed endpoint)

+**Mitigation: same-origin policy**

 This vulnerability should be tackled on different fronts, and primarily requires secure and well-tested software implementations.
-First, it is important that authentication-enabled **query engines do not leak sessions across different domains**.
+First, it is important that authentication-enabled **query engines do not leak sessions across different origins**.

+Location
+: LTQP engines

+Difficulty
+: Medium

+**Mitigation: only handle HTTP GET during traversal**

-Second, **traversal should only be allowed using the HTTP GET method**.
+A second mitigation is that **traversal should only be allowed using the HTTP GET method**.
 This may not always be straightforward, as hypermedia vocabularies such as [Hydra](cite:cites hydracore) allow specifying the HTTP method that is to be used when accessing a Web API (e.g. `hydra:method`).
 Given an unsecure query engine implementation, such HTTP method declarations could be exploited.

+Location
+: LTQP engines

+Difficulty
+: Medium

+**Mitigation: adhere to read-only semantics of HTTP GET**

-Third, **Web APIs must strictly follow the read-only semantics of HTTP GET**, which is [not always followed by many Web APIs](cite:cites restful), either intentional or due to software bugs.
+A third mitigation is that **Web APIs must strictly follow the read-only semantics of HTTP GET**, which is [not always followed by many Web APIs](cite:cites restful), either intentional or due to software bugs.

+Location
+: Data publishers

+Difficulty
+: Medium

 ### Cross-site Data Injection
 {:#vulnerability-cross-site-injection}